Bedrock-OSS/bedrock-wiki/docs/commands/on-player-death.md

 **Purpose Of Each Command:**

 1. **Command 1:** All players will be marked as *not* alive (0) by default.
-    - We will ignore score 2, else the commands that we want to run when the player dies will trigger more than once.
+    - We will ignore score `2`, else the commands that we want to run when the player dies will trigger more than once.
 2. **Command 2:** All alive players will be marked as 'alive' (1).
     - `@e` selector allows us to exclusively target players who are alive.
     - `@a` selector will target all players, whether they are alive or not.
 3. **Command 3:** Now that alive players have a score of 1 and non-alive players have a score of 0, we will use this knowledge to run our desired commands when the player becomes dead (0).
-4. **Command 4:** Since we want to execute our desired commands only once when the player dies, we will set their score to 2.
-Not doing this will cause the commands to execute repeatedly till they respawn.
+4. **Command 4:** Since we want to execute our desired commands only once when the player dies, we will set their score to `2`.
+As not doing this will cause the commands to repeat till they respawn.

 ## Tick JSON